ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Resource Mappings {#proxy-state}

-This protocol assumes a fixed, one-to-one mapping between the Oblivious Relay Resource and the oblivious gateway resource.
+This protocol assumes a fixed, one-to-one mapping between the oblivious relay resource and the oblivious gateway resource.
 This means that any encrypted request sent to the oblivious relay resource will always be forwarded to the oblivious gateway resource.
 This constraint was imposed to simplify relay configuration and mitigate against the oblivious relay resource being used as